Chart Color Schemes

 Elanora Heights features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.8% of all households, including 52.7% couples with children, 23.7% couples without children, and 9.5% single parent families.
-Non-family households comprise the remaining 13.2%, with lone person households at 11.8% and group households making up 1.7%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Family households account for 86.8% of all households, consisting of 52.7% couples with children, 23.7% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 13.2%, with lone person households at 11.8% and group households comprising 1.7% of the total.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households